Journal entries

 Carnival Income $50

-Moving money between two of your own financial accounts is just a journal entry with both ends set to financial accounts (e.g., Checking → Savings).
-It won’t touch any category’s “Actual” — it’s just cash rearrangement — so it stays out of budget-to-actual comparisons.
+Moving money between two of your own accounts (e.g. Checking → Savings) is just a journal entry with an account on both ends.
+It doesn’t touch any category’s Actual, so it stays out of budget-to-actual comparisons.

 Can't find what you're looking for?
 Email us at contact@volocash.com and we'll be happy to help.